Weapons on Campus

 Individuals who have a provisional, temporary, or regular concealed carry permit from Utah or another state may still conceal carry on campuses.

-As is always the case, if you have concerns about public safety, reach out to USU Public Safety at 435-797-1939.
+As always, if you have concerns about public safety, reach out to USU Public Safety at 435-797-1939.

 Frequently Asked Questions about Firearms on Campus